 Strength and balance training

 According to a recent Age UK article, people in later life should undertake physical activities to improve muscle strength at least twice a week.
-Incorporating regular strength exercises and balance exercises into your routine can improve your strength and balance, and reduce your overall risk of having a fall.
+Incorporating regular strength exercises and balance exercises into your routine can improve your strength and balance.
+A stronger body can reduce your overall risk of having a fall.

-Simple activities such as walking and dancing, or specialist training programmes have been proven to be highly successful fall prevention strategies.
-You may even like to try some gentle yoga or tai chi, renowned for enhancing balance and coordination.
+Simple activities such as walking and dancing, or specialist training programmes, have been proven to be highly successful fall prevention strategies.
+Enhance your balance and coordination with activities like gentle yoga or tai chi.

-Many community centres and local gyms offer expert training programmes for older people which also demonstrate exercises that you can also do at home.
+Many community centres and local gyms offer expert training programmes for older people.
+And once you know how, you can continue the exercises at home.
 Seated stretches and exercises are easy to do and are a fuss-free way of keeping fit.

 Get in touch with your local GP about training programmes on offer in your area.